derekshowers/docker-geoserver/README.md

 A simple docker container that runs Geoserver influenced by this docker
 recipe: https://github.com/eliotjordan/docker-geoserver/blob/master/Dockerfile

+## TODO

+Move this to a CEMML gitlab repo.

 ## Setup for WFMAP Local Dev

 This project has been forked and modified for WFMAP testing purposes.
 The main additions that have been made are as follows.